fresheneesz/lima/README.md

 ## Change log

+* 0.0.21
+  * Greatly simplifying the parser logic and at the same time fixing bugs that were disallowing certain operator combinations (like a bracket operator followed by a bracket operator).
+  * Adding "bbp" opType
+  * Removing the 'needsEndParen', 'parens', and 'needsEndBrace' properties of 'superExpression' and 'object'.
+  * Adding start and end info to basic value and operator nodes.
 * 0.0.20
   * Tilde Operator
   * Adding coreLevel2 (bracket operations need to be fixed before this is fully working)